Art Supplies and Recommended Reading List

 The French Companion does not come with glass.

-Because my style of painting focuses on mixing accurate, clean color,
+Because his style of painting focuses on mixing accurate, clean color,

 you must have a surface that can be cleaned every fifteen minutes or